amor71/LiuAlgoTrader/docs/source/Concepts.rst

 High Level Architecture
 -----------------------

-Polygon.io and the other real-time stock data providers are using WebSockets_ to send data.
+Polygon.io, Alpaca and the other real-time stock data providers are using WebSockets_ to send data.
 In most cases data providers become impatient when posted data is not collected by the intended recipient on a timely manner.